davisschenk/davisschenk/README.md

 Welcome to my profile!
 My name is Davis Schenkenberger, a computer science student and developer!

 ## Skills
+- Programming
   - Python
+  - Rust
   - Flutter/Dart
   - Java
   - C / C++
+- Analytical thinking
+- Problem Solving
+- Cloud Platforms
+  - AWS
+  - Google Cloud
+- Linux/Windows Enviroments
+- GIT

 ## How to reach me
 Feel free to reach out to collaborate or if you need any dev work done